 In order to provide suitable support for proposed buried structures, including catch basins, manholes, etc., we recommend that the existing undocumented fill and upper loose alluvial deposits be removed from beneath the structures.
 In addition, the structure foundations should be founded on 2 feet or more of newly compacted fill material.
 The excavation should remove undocumented fill and expose relatively dense alluvial deposits.
 Additional excavation of loose, soft, and/or wet areas may be appropriate.
 The excavation bottom should be evaluated by our representative during the excavation work and additional recommendations, if needed, will be based on field observations.
 The limits of removal should extend approximately 2 feet beyond the footprint of the foundations.
-If drainage rock is placed beneath the foundations.
+If drainage rock is placed beneath the foundations, this can be considered as part of the 2-foot-thick layer of compacted fill beneath the foundations.
 Prior to placing compacted fill and/or drainage rock, the upper approximately 8 inches of the exposed bottom should be scarified, moisture-conditioned to near the optimum moisture content, and recompacted to a relative compaction of 90 percent as evaluated by ASTM D 1557.